DemocracyDevelopers/raire-rs/README.md

   * `"None"` does no such post-processing.
   * `"MinimizeTree"` does minimal post-processing designed to minimize the total size of the tree showing all possible elimination orders until they are ruled out by an assertion.
 This is almost always quite fast, and a safe option which probably minimizes human effort to verify the output.
   * `"MinimizeAssertions"` does more complex post-processing that can eliminate more redundant assertions, at the expense of a possibly larger tree of possible elimination audits.
 This is often fast, but can sometimes take significantly longer than the main RAIRE algorithm.
+* `difficulty_estimate` Optional (and you probably don't want to use it) number, an estimate of the difficulty.
+  If you know the difficulty in advance (by some magic or wild guess), you can set this number, and it will take it to be a lower bound on the difficulty of the problem.
+This could potentially make the algorithm faster.
+This is probably not useful in practice, but is useful for performance testing and algorithm experimentation.
+In practice, the heuristics seem to usually do a good enough job of finding the optimum value that this doesn't help much even if you have a magic oracle.

 # JSON output format

 The output is JSON with two fields: